How Does Asbestos End Up in Makeup?

 What does asbestos-free actually mean?

-In the U.S., a product can legally be labeled “asbestos-free” even if it contains up to 1% asbestos.
+In the U.S., a product can technically be labeled “asbestos-free” even if it contains up to 1% asbestos.
 This means small amounts, with possibly hundreds or thousands of asbestos fibers, can still be found in consumer goods, including makeup.
-While this might sound small, even low-level asbestos exposure can be dangerous over time.
+The reality is that “asbestos-free” in makeup remains a marketing claim rather than a medical guarantee.

 Asbestos in cosmetics falls into a regulatory gray area.
 There’s currently no federal law that requires manufacturers to ensure talc is asbestos-free.
-The FDA can only act if there’s clear scientific proof that a product is harmful during normal use.
-This is difficult to show because asbestos-related diseases take a long time to develop, known as a long latency period.
+The FDA requires that products have “adequate substantiation” that their products are safe before selling, but the requirements for asbestos testing are not stringent enough to ensure consumer safety.
+Additionally, asbestos-related diseases take a long time to develop, known as a long latency period.

 Is talc-free makeup guaranteed to be asbestos-free?

 Not necessarily.
 Choosing talc-free makeup lowers the risk of asbestos exposure.
 But contamination can still happen.
-This can happen if products are made close to asbestos or if they have ingredients from contaminated sources.
+This contamination can occur through other minerals, manufacturing cross-contamination or if they have ingredients from contaminated sources.
 Some advocacy groups suggest looking for brands that offer independent lab testing.
 This testing confirms their products are free from asbestos.

 Is children’s makeup still sold with talc today?